little-chef/intergas-xtreme-monitor/README.md

 This project provides the necessary tools and scripts to monitor a Intergas central heating system via the IDS interface.

-It connects a ESP8266 board through optocouplers to the burner control board of the Intergas Xtreme.
+It connects a ESP8266 or ESP32 NodeMCU board through optocouplers to the burner control board of the Intergas Xtreme.
 From there detailed statistics are published to Home Assistant for accurate monitoring of the device.

 This project has only been tested with a Intergas Xtreme 36 central heater.